-(46) Judgment of 10 January 2008 in Commission v Portugal (C-70/06, EU:C:2008:3).

-a judgment finding a failure to fulfil obligations delivered in 2004 () and therefore ordered it to pay a penalty payment.
+First, the judgment of 15 January 2014 in Commission v Portugal (C-292/11 P, EU:C:2014:3) provided the Court with the opportunity to adjudicate on the Commission's competence for the purpose of ascertaining compliance with a judgment delivered under the second paragraph of Article 260 TFEU.
+By a judgment delivered in 2008, 46 the Court found that Portugal had failed to comply with a judgment finding a failure to fulfil obligations delivered in 2004 47 and therefore ordered it to pay a penalty payment.
 In the procedure for recovery of that penalty payment, the Commission adopted a decision finding that the measures adopted by Portugal did not constitute adequate compliance with the 2004 judgment.
-Portugal challenged that decision before the General Court, which upheld the action, taking the view that the Commission's appraisal comes within the jurisdiction of the Court of Justice ().
-The Commission appealed against that judgment.
+Portugal challenged that decision before the General Court, which upheld the action, taking the view that the Commission's appraisal comes within the jurisdiction of the Court of Justice.
+48 The Commission appealed against that judgment.